FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. note:: Ensure to reorganize the layers, placing the Storm Drain layer on top for better visualization.

-4. Zoom into a storm drain system
+4. Zoom into a portion of the storm drain system.

 .. image:: ../img/Coastal/comp019.png

-It is noticeable that near the storm drain, more red pixels are present.
+It is noticeable that near the storm drain inlets, more red pixels are present.
 This is attributed to the accelerated flow entering the storm drain system, exhibiting higher velocity compared to the simulation without the storm drain system.